 Why October Matters: The Power of Awareness

-- Schedule regular mammograms
+Schedule regular mammograms

-- Learn about risk factors and prevention strategies
+Find out about risk factors and prevention[edit]

-- Support those affected by breast cancer
+Be there for those impacted by breast cancer

-Breast Cancer Awareness Month has played a significant role in:
+Breast Cancer Awareness Month has helped with:

 Landmark Events During Breast Cancer Awareness Month